ChrisDirkis/ElevenDigest/README.md

 - (Optional) Set up a cron job or systemd service and timer.
 I've chosen the latter, personally, running at 8am every Wednesday morning

 Some sample files have been provided to ease in setup, but feel free to modify as you wish.

+## Known issues

+Feel free to fork and/or make PRs about these, or any other issues you find

+- Does not handle "no new tweets in time period" case, at all.
+- Tweet selection algorithm just looks at favourites, and doesn't look for "outlier tweets" but just cycles through the most popular ones by each account.
+There's definitely room for improvement here, and I'd be interested in any ideas.
+- Reply ergonomics are bad
+- No images